Time-Synchronized State Estimation Using Graph Neural Networks in Presence of Topology Changes: Abstract

 \section{Abstract}

 Recently, there has been a major emphasis on developing data-driven approaches involving machine learning (ML) for high-speed static state estimation (SE) in power systems.
 The emphasis stems from the ability of ML to overcome difficulties associated with model-based approaches, such as handling of non-Gaussian measurement noise.
 However, topology changes pose a stiff challenge for performing ML-based SE because the training and test environments become different when such changes occur.
-This paper overcomes this challenge by formulating a graph neural network-based time-synchronized state estimator that considers the physical connections of the power system during the training itself.
-The superiority of the proposed approach over the model-based linear state estimator in the presence of non-Gaussian measurement noise, and a regular deep neural network-based state estimator in the presence of topology changes is demonstrated for the IEEE 118-bus system.
+This paper circumvents this challenge by formulating a graph neural network (GNN)-based time-synchronized state estimator that considers the physical connections of the power system during the training itself.
+The results obtained using the IEEE 118-bus system indicate that the GNN-based state estimator outperforms both the model-based linear state estimator and a data-driven deep neural network-based state estimator in the presence of non-Gaussian measurement noise and topology changes, respectively.